-Some of the key articles from our coverage of the war in Ukraine over the past week.
+A selection of analysis from our coverage of the war in Gaza over the past fortnight.

 Iran funds a large network of armed groups across the Middle East as part of its ambition to replace the US as regional power.

 Social workers encountered challenges in providing their services in the aftermath of the Turkey earthquakes, facing obstacles outside of their control.

 It has been one year since Turkey’s deadly earthquakes – the road ahead remains daunting.